enjaku4/rabarber/README.md

 ### Context Migrations

-Handle context changes when models are renamed or removed.
-These are irreversible data migrations.
+When you rename or remove models used as contexts, you need to update Rabarber's stored context data accordingly.
+Use these irreversible data migrations.

 ```rb
 # Rename a context class (e.g., when you rename your Ticket model to Task)